+ACCOMMODATION:

-ACCOMMODATION: Win Unity Resort Hotel - Monywa (or similar)
+Win Unity Resort Hotel - Monywa (or similar)

-DAY 10 - Morning visit to Po Win Daung Caves.
+DAY 6 - Morning visit to Po Win Daung Caves.
 Afternoon drive to Mandalay

 Crossing the Chindwin River this morning we visit the cave chambers of Po Win Daung and Shwe Ba Daung.
 A system of nearly 500 sandstone caves that honeycomb the Po Win Hills, these extraordinary caverns contain around 450,000 paintings, statues and carvings, representing what many experts believe to be the most comprehensive collection of Buddhist art anywhere in South East Asia.
 After our visit we continue by road to Mandalay, Burma's last royal capital and, for many, the centre of its most historic and culturally rich region.
-En route we plan to stop in Monywee Kayemon village to visit a blacksmith and a local cottage industry where they make slippers.
+En route we hope to (depending on the season) stop in Monywee Kayemon village to visit a blacksmith and a local cottage industry where they make slippers.